olsenfromhell/Java-Automation-Project/README.md

 ### Automation Project in Java

-This project is dedicated to practicing writing UI and API tests using the Arrange-Act-Assert pattern and Page Object model.
+This project is dedicated to practicing writing UI and API tests using the Arrange-Act-Assert pattern, Builder Pattern and Page Object model.
 The utils and frameworks used in this project include:

 - Selenide: for browser automation and UI testing.